 Creation of Microcar by the sailboat manufacturer Jeanneau Plaisance

-Microcar is the first manufacturer of AM licence vehicles to install a safety belt
+Microcar is the first manufacturer of moped cars to install a safety belt

 Microcar develops new technologies for its vehicles: aluminium chassis and ABS bodywork

 Ligier production site at Vichy extended to 10 000 m2

 Introduction of airbags and LED headlights across the range

 Creation of the Ligier Professional brand with the Pulse 3 and the Pulse 4

 JS, a tribute from Guy Ligier to Jo Schlesser